arcbarkzap/supernova/README.md

 This repository was created using BlueBuild.
 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 This is a personal image created for my use.
-Built on top of Aurora-dx with Hyprland installed as well, it is a perfect image for normal day-to-day use and for when I want to get work done with no distractions. **This is a work in progress.
-Things may not be stable.**
+Built on top of Aurora with Hyprland installed as well, it is a perfect image for normal day-to-day use and for when I want to get work done with minimal distractions. **This is a work in progress.
+Things may not be stable.** Hyprland and Waybar configurations are adapted from [wayblue](https://github.com/wayblueorg/wayblue).

 ## Installation